staffanu/museld/musecpp/README.md

 Switches the audio processing mode between MUSE and EFM.
 Only useful if demodulating an RF signal.

+> GLFW_KEY_V

+Turns on/off display of Disc Code information (disc info / chapter / frame).
+Reading of TOC is not implemented.

 > GLFW_KEY_C

 Turns on the mouse cursor and displays its coordinates in the top left of the window.
 Two sets of coordinates are shown: